Updated December 31, 2019

 Unlike Freedom Debt Relief and National Debt Relief, CareOne Debt Relief does not disclose its rates online.
 CareOne Debt Relief's main service is its debt management plan, so that may be why the company is unwilling to reveal pricing information about its debt settlement service.

-On the other hand, Freedom Debt Relief has years of experience with debt settlement services and has a fee of 20% percent, an average in the industry.
+On the other hand, Freedom Debt Relief has years of experience with debt settlement services and has an average fee of 20 percent, an average in the industry.

 Looking strictly at debt settlement services, Freedom Debt Relief has more experience, likely better prices, and has thousands of positive reviews to back up its service.
 However, CareOne Debt Relief does have a 100 percent satisfaction guarantee.